tymrtn/gpt-image-1-mcp/README.md

 ## Acknowledgments

 This project is a fork of the original [DALL-E MCP Server](https://github.com/Garoth/dalle-mcp) created by [Garoth](https://github.com/Garoth), modified to work exclusively with GPT-Image-1 model.

+#### Size Normalization Notes

+- **Supported sizes:**
+  - `1024x1024`
+  - `1024x1536`
+  - `1536x1024`
+- If you request a size that is not supported, the server will automatically select the closest supported size.
+The selection prioritizes aspect ratio similarity, then area difference.
+- If the size string is not in the format `WIDTHxHEIGHT` (e.g., `"foo"`), the server will default to `auto`.
+- See `src/utils/params.ts` for the normalization logic.
+This ensures compatibility with the GPT-Image-1 API and helps avoid errors from unsupported size requests.